One lawyer’s personal perspective on why lawyers quit – or want to quit – and how to handle feelings of loss, inadequacy, and especially failure.

 Anyone who lives in the judicial system for a while learns that success has more to do with picking your cases than your character and integrity.
 I had both character and integrity and the respect of my peers (AV rated in Martindale-Hubbell) but felt inadequate because I didn’t have a 100%-win rate.
 I acknowledge the fact that I took a number of cases because I felt I was good enough to win even though the cases weren’t winnable.
 The legal system is pretty unforgiving sometimes.

-7. We View Failure as the Signal to Quit.
+7. We View Failing to Win Every Case as the Signal to Quit.

 I have had a wonderful time in life since I quit practicing law.
 However, I always wonder what I could have achieved if I had applied some of the Eastern philosophy I have learned when I was practicing law.
 I made the decision to quit because I didn’t win every case and therefore I believed I wasn’t a very good lawyer.
 In retrospect that was not accurate at all.
 I wish I had the mindset that I was performing a service and not just looking for victory.
 That is not how I was trained.
 The biggest lie lawyers tell themselves is that losing equals failure.

 8. We Think We are not “Enough.”